A Step-by-Step Guide to Residential Solar System Sizing

 String sizing determines how many solar panels can be connected in a series vs parallel circuit to optimize voltage for the inverter.
 The goal is to keep the string’s operating voltage within the inverter’s specified MPPT (Maximum Power Point Tracking) range.
 Two critical calculations are needed:

-- Minimum Voltage (Vmp): You also need to calculate the string’s lowest voltage on the hottest days to ensure it remains above the inverter’s minimum startup voltage.
+- Minimum Voltage (Vmp): You also need to calculate the string’s lowest voltage on the hottest days to ensure it remains above the inverter’s minimum startup voltage so the inverter can operate as intended.

 Voltage Drop and Ampacity

 Long wire runs from the roof to the inverter can lead to energy loss.
-Performing Voltage drop calculations is essential to ensure these losses are minimized, typically kept below 2-3%.
-A digital voltage drop calculator can simplify this process.
-Equally important is selecting the correct wire gauge by consulting a wire ampacity chart and adhering to NEC Article 690 requirements for conductor sizing.
-Because PV circuits are considered continuous loads, conductors must be sized appropriately, often involving a 156% multiplier on the module’s short-circuit current (Isc).
-For a deeper dive into conductor requirements, review the standards for service entrance conductors.
+Performing Voltage drop calculations is essential to ensure these losses are minimized; industry guidance commonly recommends keeping voltage drop low (many practitioners target around 2–3% for branch circuits).
+Equally important is selecting the correct wire gauge by consulting NEC ampacity rules in Article 310 and PV-specific requirements in Article 690.
+Because PV source-circuit currents are treated as continuous in conductor-sizing calculations under Article 690, conductors must be sized appropriately and calculations should follow the NEC conductor ampacity, temperature-rating, and adjustment-factor rules.

 Overcurrent Protection and Breaker Panels

 Overcurrent protection is required for both DC and AC sides of the system to protect against faults.
-Fuses or circuit breakers must be sized according to NEC Article 690.9.
+Fuses or circuit breakers must be sized according to NEC Article 690.9 and related provisions.
 The PV system’s AC output is typically connected to the home’s main breaker panel via a dedicated breaker.
 It’s crucial to verify the existing panel’s capacity.
-For example, if the home has a standard 200 amp panel, you must perform a calculation under NEC Article 705.12 to ensure the busbar rating is not exceeded by the combination of the main breaker and the solar backfeed breaker.
-In some cases, a panel upgrade or a supply-side connection may be necessary.
+For example, if the home has a standard 200 amp panel, you must perform the interconnection and busbar ampacity checks required by NEC Article 705 to ensure the busbar rating is not exceeded by the combination of the main breaker and the solar backfeed breaker.
+In some cases, a panel upgrade or a supply-side connection may be necessary; follow NEC Article 705 and utility interconnection requirements.

 Step 5: Incorporating Battery Storage and Backup